harishMadhavan1010/RISC-V-based-SOC/Week 2/README.md

   <ins>**Frequency Divider:**</ins>

   Frequency Divider (by N) lets us multiply the output signal (by N).
-The circuit diagram for Frequency Divider (by 2) is shown below.
+The transistor-level implementation for the Frequency Divider (by 2) is shown below.

   ![Freq Div](../Week%202/images/Capture7.PNG)

+  `NOTE 1: The transmission gates and inverters connected in series together form a D - Flip Flop.`

-  `NOTE: For obtaining 8x multiplier, we need 3 Flip Flops as opposed to just 1.`
+  `NOTE 2: For obtaining 8x multiplier, we need 3 Flip Flops as opposed to just one.`

   ### Required Tools
   | Tool    | Usage |